capactio/capact/docs/proposal/20201102-artifacts.md

 **Alternatives**

-Instead of giving Action developer option to use the template language we can determine that directly during render action.
-Step could be automatically removed if the artifact name specified as an output of the action matches with the one which was passed to the Actions.
-Unfortunately, this solution hides a lot and do not support more complex scenario e.g. a given step outputs more that one artifact or workflow developer wants to remove more steps when a given TypeInstance was passed.
+Instead of giving the Action developer the option to use the template language we can determine that directly during render action.
+The step could be automatically removed if the artifact name specified as an output of the action matches with the one which was passed to the Actions.
+Unfortunately, this solution hides a lot and does not support a more complex scenario e.g. a given step outputs more that one artifact or workflow developer wants to remove more steps when a given TypeInstance was passed.

 ### Consequences